-3. My responsibility is to express an opinion on these financial statements based on my Audit.
+- 3. My responsibility is to express an opinion on these financial statements based on my audit.
 I conducted my audit in accordance with International Standards on Auditing.
-Those standards require that I comply with ethical requirements, and plan and Perform the audit to obtain reasonable assurance about whether the financial Statements are free from material misstatement.

-4. An audit involves performing procedures to obtain audit evidence about the amounts disclosed in the financial statements.
-The procedures selected depend on the Auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether are due to fraud or error.
-In making those risk Assessments, the auditor considers internal control relevant to the municipalities Preparation and fair presentation of the financial statements in order to design audit Procedures that are appropriate in the circumstances, but not for the purpose of Expressing an opinion on the effectiveness of the municipal internal control.
-An Audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.

-5. I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my audit opinion.
+Those standards require that I comply with ethical requirements, and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement. - 4.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
+The procedures selected depend on the auditor's judgement, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the municipality's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the municipality's internal control.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the financial statements. - 5.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my audit opinion.